tshepang/blog/content/computing/project of note: git-cola.rst

 I use this tool mostly when I want to commit various hunks separately;
 it makes that task real easy.

-I was recently impressed by its equivalent functionality for the git ``--amend`` option.
+I was impressed by its equivalent functionality for the git ``--amend`` option.
 If you click on the **Amend Last Commit** radio button, it actually displays the commit message of that previous commit.
 I was surprised to see it, especially since on clicking that option, I